tanyayt/personal_website/_posts/DRAFT-2020-07-01-Optimizing-App-Offers-Starbucks.md

     *   Replace `value` column with purchase amount for purchase events
 *   Renamed `person` to customer_id, so it causes less confusion when joing labels later; renamed `time` to receive_time, purchase_time, and complete_time in each case of offer-receiving, offer-completing, and purchase events
-*   Removed outliers in purchase amounts
+*   Removed outliers in purchase amounts.
+I used +/- 1.5 IQR range as the cutoff point and removed the outliers in purchase events

 *After Cleaning*